ekalosak/hython/README.md

 "Batteries included" python-haskell integration.

 ## purpose
-Haskell needs to do away with its difficulty fetish and bring people into the fold so they can hear the good word of type inference, lazy evaluation, and supportable code.
+Haskell needs to do away with its fixation on being difficult.
 To do so, we need to dovetail Haskell products into peoples' existing workflows in a "batteries included" way: by providing python integration.

-### So far,
+### So far
 1. Supports piping serialized as json using shell-conduit out of the box.
 2. Supports python bindings through the common C Foreign Function Interface via cpython.